gr8alex35/TriModal/Readme.md

 ```
 - The results will be saved in the `/logs` file.
 - The best models will be saved in the `/checkpoints` folder.
-5. After training only evaluation can be performed by executing the code in `test_all.sh` file.
+5. After training, only evaluation can be performed by executing the code in the `test_all.sh` file.
 ```
 ./test_all.sh
 ```